pmoogi-redhat/logloss-benchmarking/installing-fluentd-readme.txt

  ## You may run fluentd process in your hostmachine by the following step
  6. Run fluentd in the local host machine with the above plugin code changes reflected by running the below
     $sudo fluentd -c fluent-test-tail.conf

+## As another option for installing fluentd from source usnig bundle utility is given here https://docs.fluentd.org/installation/install-from-source